-All eighteen members helped pass the For the People Act (H.R.
+All seventeen members helped pass the For the People Act (H.R.
 1), a once-in-a-generation anti-corruption and reform bill

 H.R.
 1 is being denied a fair vote by Mitch McConnell and the special interests who control the U.S. Senate

-End Citizens United (ECU) today announced its endorsement of eighteen House Democrats, current members of the U.S. House who are committed to anti-corruption and democracy reform.
+End Citizens United (ECU) today announced its endorsement of seventeen House Democrats, current members of the U.S. House who are committed to anti-corruption and democracy reform.
 These Democrats won races in battleground districts in 2018 and helped pass the For the People Act (H.R.
 1), the most transformative ethics and anti-corruption legislation passed since Watergate.
-ECU previously endorsed all eighteen members in the 2018 midterm cycle.
+ECU previously endorsed all seventeen members in the 2018 midterm cycle.

 In March, the House passed the For the People Act (H.R.
 1).
 Senate Majority Leader Mitch McConnell is denying the bill a fair vote in the Senate.
 H.R.
 1 would take on dark money and foreign interference in our elections, fix our broken campaign finance system, tighten ethics laws, crack down on lobbyists, limit partisan gerrymandering used to manipulate elections, and expand and protect the right to vote.